 To clear all the entries on your Clipboard, use the Clipboard settings menu.

-- Scroll to the bottom of the window and click Clear.
+3. Scroll to the bottom of the window and click the Clear button under the Clear clipboard data section.

 Clear Specific Items